 The Governments of Alberta and British Columbia stipulate lobbyist reporting requirements for their respective jurisdictions.
 These requirements apply to individuals and organizations inside and outside the oil and gas sector.
 ARC takes its lobbyist reporting obligations seriously and intends to comply with all government requirements.
 The public may view ARC’s lobbyist activities by accessing the online Lobbyists Registry for British Columbia and Alberta.
 We do not currently maintain a filing with the Office of the Commissioner of Lobbying of Canada.

-ARC’s government engagement adheres to the following guidelines and principles:
+ARC’s government engagement is conducted in alignment with our core values and adheres to the following guidelines and principles:

 ARC’s Manager of Government Relations and Policy is accountable for ensuring ARC employees are aware of the principles described above.